-Establishment of Monitoring Zones for Level B Harassment-The Corps will establish monitoring zones, based on the Level B harassment zones which are areas where SPLs are equal to or exceed the 160 dB rms threshold for impact driving and the 120 dB rms threshold during vibratory driving/removal.
+Establishment of Monitoring Zones for Level B Harassment-The Corps will establish monitoring zones, based on the Level B harassment isopleths which are areas where SPLs are equal to or exceed the 160 dB rms threshold for impact driving and the 120 dB rms threshold during vibratory driving.
 Monitoring zones provide utility for observing by establishing monitoring protocols for areas adjacent to the shutdown zones.
 Monitoring zones enable observers to be aware of and communicate the presence of marine mammals in the project area outside the shutdown zone and thus prepare for a potential cease of activity should the animal enter the shutdown zone.
-Distances to the Level B harassment zones are depicted in Table 13.
+In the unlikely event that a cetacean enters the Level B harassment zones work will stop immediately until the animal either departs the zone or is undetected for 15 minutes.
+Distances to the Level B harassment zones are depicted in Table 6.
+In addition, the Corps will establish minimum allowable work distances between adjacent work platforms, based on monitoring zone isopleths, to ensure that there is no overlap of behavioral harassment zones.